Copyright & License

 • article title, author(s), and DOI/URL;

-• the material requested (full article, figure/table, excerpt, etc.);
+• the material in question (full article, figure/table, excerpt, etc.);

 • whether any modification/adaptation is proposed.